mindspore-ai/docs/tutorials/source_en/custom_program/hook_program.md

 ## register_forward_hook Function of Cell Object

 The user can use the `register_forward_hook` function on the Cell object to register a custom Hook function that captures the data passed forward to the Cell object and the output data of the Cell object.
-This function does not work in static graph mode and inside functions modified with `@jit`.
 The `register_forward_hook` function takes the Hook function as an input and returns a `handle` object that corresponds to the Hook function.
 The user can remove the corresponding Hook function by calling the `remove()` function of the `handle` object.
 Each call to the `register_forward_hook` function returns a different `handle` object.
 Hook functions should be defined in the following way.

 The sample code is as follows: